 Sick pay and sick leave in Italy are subject to the regulations agreed on in form of collective agreements.
 In most industries, the permissive sick leave period ranges from six to twelve months during which the employee is protected from dismissal and entitled to sick pay.

 Generally, the first three days of sick leave are paid in full by the employer.Thereafter, employees usually continue receiving full pay but with social security covering at least a part of the employee’s sick pay – if not all of it.

 Some collective agreements might mandate the payment of a 13th and / or 14th salary.

 Taxes and Social Security Contribution

-Employees and employers in Italy are subject to the following tax rates and social security contributions which are distributed between pension, unemployment, sickness, maternity and social mobility funds:
+Employees and employers in Italy are subject to the following tax rates and social security contributions (rates valid for 2022) which are distributed between pension, unemployment, sickness, maternity and social mobility funds:

 24% corporate tax rate